AbdulSohail018/Sports-Analytics-Pipeline/README.md

    pip install dbt-postgres
    ```

-3. Update `dbt/profiles.yml` to use the postgres target
+3. Update `dbt/profiles.yml` target from `dev` to `postgres`

-Similar steps apply for Snowflake or BigQuery.
+4. Update `scripts/load_duckdb.py` to implement PostgreSQL loading (currently only DuckDB is implemented)

+**Note**: Snowflake and BigQuery configurations are included in `profiles_template.yml` but require additional implementation in the loading scripts.
+The pipeline is production-ready with DuckDB and can be extended for other warehouses.

 ## Common Commands